raspberrypilearning/networking-lessons/lesson-1/lesson.md

 1. Students should set up the network and send messages using the [Student Worksheet](worksheet.md).

-1. **Optional**: If you will be using the SD cards again on a network, students will need to undo their changes to the `interfaces` file.
-Ask them to do this as per the 'Cleanup' section of the student worksheet.
+1. **Optional**: If you will be using the SD cards again on a network, students will need to undo their changes to the `/etc/dhcpcd.conf` file.
+Ask them to do this as per the 'Cleanup' section of the 'How to set up up your Raspberry Pi to have a static IP address' guide.

 ## Plenary